 The following custom properties must be set on the CUCM resource within LogicMonitor.
 For more information on setting properties, see Resource and Instance Properties.

 From the LogicMonitor public repository, import all CUCM API LogicModules, which are listed in the LogicModules in Package section of this support article.
 If these LogicModules are already present, ensure you have the most recent versions.

 Once the LogicModules are imported (assuming all previous setup requirements have been met), data collection will automatically commence.

 If the LogicModules fail to apply, the initial LogicModule to check is the addCategory_CiscoCUCMAPI PropertySource as it tests and verifies access before other LogicModules apply.
 Look for errors in the debug output to diagnose.
 The most common errors are incorrect credentials or permissions.

 LogicMonitor’s package for CUCM API monitoring consists of the following LogicModules.
 For full coverage, please ensure that all of these LogicModules are imported into your LogicMonitor platform.

 When setting static datapoint thresholds on the various metrics tracked by this package’s DataSources, LogicMonitor follows the technology owner’s best practice KPI recommendations.
-If necessary, we encourage you to adjust these predefined thresholds to meet the unique needs of your environment.
+If needed, adjust these predefined thresholds to meet the unique needs of your environment.
 For more information on tuning datapoint thresholds, see Tuning Static Thresholds for Datapoints.